A fresh Asian-style chopped salad with an easy, homemade soy ginger dressing!

 Notes

-You can leave out or sub in any other favorite veggies for this dish.
+Veggies: You can leave out or sub in any other favorite veggies for this dish.
 Other greens or even cabbage would be awesome in place of the romaine lettuce.
 Throw in some asparagus or peas.
 You could add cooked and cooled edamame for a protein boost or as a sub for the chicken if you want this to be vegetarian.
-And you could certainly top with crispy wontons or peanuts for some extra crunch.
+And you could certainly add toppings like crispy wontons or peanuts for some extra crunch.

 Recommended Products